NazarKovtun/recursion/README.md

 - `sum` (`fibonacci`) - implementation of Fibonacci number calculation;
 - `space_sum` - implementation of counting the number of spaces in a string.

-Each of them has an abstract class and classes thet implement the use of recursion, recursion tail, for and while tail loops.
+Each of them has an abstract class and classes that implement the use of recursion, recursion tail, for and while tail loops.

-Each implementation has its own tests written using the Python unittest packege.
+Each implementation has its own tests written using the Python unittest package.